wnafee/vector-compat/README.md

 # vector-compat
-A basic support library for [`VectorDrawable`][1] and [`AnimatedVectorDrawable`][2] introduced in Lollipop (supports api 14+ so far)
+A support library for [`VectorDrawable`][1] and [`AnimatedVectorDrawable`][2] introduced in Lollipop (supports api 14+ so far)

 `vector-compat` provides the necessary tools to make animated icons similar to the new drawer hamburger icon that morphs to a back arrow when clicked.
-Any other morph animation between icons can be defined purely in `xml` (no java code required) and the library takes care of the transformation animation
+Any other morph animation between icons can be defined _purely in `xml` (**no java code required**)_ and the library takes care of the transformation animation.
+Because they are in vector format, these drawables can be of any height and width with no resulting pixelation.

 ![Example](https://github.com/wnafee/vector-compat/blob/master/demo.gif)

 The library will transparently fall back to the lollipop implementation of `VectorDrawable` and `AnimatedVectorDrawable` on api 21+ devices

+##Commonly used animations
+The library packs some ready-made morph animations developers can use in their code with `MorphButton`.
+More will be added soon as this is a work-in-progress.
+The library has following morph animations :
+* Play-pause morph animation (bi-directional morph)
+* Arrow-Hamburger menu morph animation (bi-directional morph)

+_**The goal is to, with time, create repo of commonly used morph animations that lots of developers find useful.**_

+If you have requests for particular morph animations, please open a [new issue](https://github.com/wnafee/vector-compat/issues/new) and I'll work on adding them to the library.
+You are also welcome to create a [pull request](https://github.com/wnafee/vector-compat/compare) if you've created some of your own. **_Please contribute_** :)

 ## Download
 Add the vector-compat dependency to your `build.gradle` file: